emmamtts/paper/paper.md

 #Methodology
 We compared our measurements of particle size aging with a model simulation.
 The model is detailed in Smith et al 2002.

+#Results
+Simulations indicate that co-agulation is the dominant growth mechanism for these particles.